dotnet/dotnet-monitor/documentation/learningPath/api.md

 dotnet-monitor exposes functionality through both [collection rules](./collectionrules.md) and a web API surface.
 The web api is built using [ASP.NET Core](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) and enables on-demand extraction of diagnostic information and artifacts from discoverable processes.

 ## Adding New APIs

 The web API surface is defined by a series of controllers [here](../../src/Microsoft.Diagnostics.Monitoring.WebApi/Controllers/).
 It's common for an API to expose functionality also available via [Actions](./collectionrules.md#actions) and so methods in these controllers are often wrappers around a shared implementation.

-Controllers with `[Authorize(Policy = AuthConstants.PolicyName)]` class attribute will require authentication on all routes defined within.
-Learn more about how Authentication is handled [here](#authentication).
+Each controller may have one or more attributes that configure how and where it is exposed, you can learn more about the notable controller atributes [here](#notable-controller-attibutes).

 If the new API needs to either accept or return structured data, a dedicated model should be used.
 Models are defined [here](../../src/Microsoft.Diagnostics.Monitoring.WebApi/Models/).